scorpido74/azure-docs.nl-nl/articles/dns/delegate-subdomain-ps.md

 ---
-title: Een Azure DNS-subdomein met behulp van Azure PowerShell delegeren
+title: Delegate a subdomain - Azure PowerShell - Azure DNS
-description: Informatie over het overdragen van een Azure DNS-subdomein met behulp van Azure PowerShell.
+description: With this learning path, get started delegating an Azure DNS subdomain using Azure PowerShell.
 services: dns
-author: vhorne
+author: asudbring
 ms.service: dns
 ms.topic: article
 ms.date: 2/7/2019
-ms.author: victorh
+ms.author: allensu
-ms.openlocfilehash: 4ee4d9e6390c9a091096bb7c06160b76fd8af90f
+ms.openlocfilehash: b6023adb65469dedeeba664a51917306e634146f
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "66730294"
+ms.locfileid: "74212508"
 ---
-# <a name="delegate-an-azure-dns-subdomain-using-azure-powershell"></a>Een Azure DNS-subdomein met behulp van Azure PowerShell delegeren
+# <a name="delegate-an-azure-dns-subdomain-using-azure-powershell"></a>Delegate an Azure DNS subdomain using Azure PowerShell

-Azure PowerShell kunt u een DNS-subdomein delegeren.
-Als u eigenaar van het domein contoso.com, kunt u bijvoorbeeld een subdomein met de naam delegeren *engineering* aan een andere, afzonderlijke zone die u afzonderlijk vanaf de zone contoso.com beheren kunt.
+You can use Azure PowerShell to delegate a DNS subdomain.
+For example, if you own the contoso.com domain, you can delegate a subdomain called *engineering* to another, separate zone that you can administer separately from the contoso.com zone.

-Als u liever, kunt u een subdomein met delegeren de [Azure Portal](delegate-subdomain.md).
+If you prefer, you can delegate a subdomain using the [Azure Portal](delegate-subdomain.md).

 > [!NOTE]
-> Contoso.com wordt gebruikt als voorbeeld in dit artikel.
+> Contoso.com is used as an example throughout this article.
 Vervang uw eigen domeinnaam door contoso.com.

 Als u nog geen abonnement op Azure hebt, maakt u een [gratis account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) aan voordat u begint.